 It can be served with food or enjoyed by itself.
-There are many brands and a variety of price points making it easy to find a great value in lower priced bottles whithout sacrificing flavor.
+There are many brands and a variety of price points making it easy to find great value in lower-priced bottles without sacrificing flavor.

 It has a light, citrus fruit taste and a decent amount of crisp acidity that helps cut through heavier foods like steak and fish.
 (Bottles that have a lot of grapefruit or lemon notes help balance out heavier foods).